restatedev/documentation/docs/services/introspection.md

 For unkeyed services, you should use the `service_key_uuid` field.
 :::

-## Inspecting the execution status of an invocation
+## Inspecting the attempt status of an invocation

-Invocations may get executed against a service endpoint many times, due to suspensions and retries.
-The metadata around these executions is not committed durably to storage, but is held in memory in the `invoker` component.
-The metadata includes reasons that an execution might be failing, for example a permission error calling a Lambda endpoint.
+Invocations can be attempted against a service endpoint many times if the endpoint is failing.
+The metadata around these attempts is not committed durably to storage, but is held in memory in the `invoker` component.
+The metadata includes reasons that an attempt might be failing, for example a permission error calling a Lambda endpoint.

 You can query  this in-memory metadata via the `sys_invocation_state` table.